M41KL-N41TT/evilginx.botguard/README.md

 ## Update

 As of 14.10.2021, this method is no longer functional.
-Please see: https://github.com/berstend/puppeteer-extra/issues/578

 #